Singaporean Mandarin: Music

 A Mandopop scene began to emerge in Singapore in the 1960s, while the Speak Mandarin Campaign intensified the presence of Mandopop on local radio and television.
 The 1980s saw the development of xinyao—a genre of contemporary Mandarin ballads with themes such as romance and life in Singapore, and popularized by singer-songwriters such as Liang Wern Fook.

 Sociolinguistics

 Politics

 Language plays an important role in Singapore politics.
-Up to today, it is still important for politicians in Singapore to be able to speak their mother tongue (and even other dialects) fluently in order to reach out to the multilingual community in Singapore.
+Up to today, it is still important for politicians in Singapore to be able to speak the mother tongue of their community (and even other varieties) fluently in order to reach out to the multilingual community in Singapore.

 According to observation, an election candidate who is able to speak fluent Mandarin has a higher chance of winning an election.
 As such, most election candidates will try to use Mandarin in campaign speeches in order to attract Mandarin-speaking voters.

 Singaporean Mandarin Standard

 Some Chinese elites in Singapore had criticized that the Mandarin standard of Chinese Singaporean has dropped greatly due to the closure or subsequent conversion of Chinese-medium schools to English-medium schools in the 1980s.
 Others attributed the drop in standard to the lack of learning Chinese literature in schools.

 Ever since 1965 when Singapore became independent, bilingual policy has become the pillar of Singapore's education.
 The first language of Singapore was English, while Mandarin was chosen as the "mother tongue" of Chinese Singaporean.
 Generally, most Chinese Singaporean can speak Mandarin fluently, but are usually weaker in writing Chinese.